AnnaFromPoland/thrifty-cook/README.md

 # Thrifty Cook - Code First Girls +masters Course Project

-Software Name: Thrifty Cook

 Version: 0.8.0
 Date: 20 SEP 2022

 ----------------------------------------------------

 # USER MANUAL TABLE OF CONTENTS

-1. Software Summary & Key Features 👀
+1. Software Description & Key Features 👀
-2. System Requirements ☝️
+2. System Requirements 💯
 3. Set-up Guide 🐣
 4. How-to Tutorials 🎬
 - How to find a recipe
 - How to add recipe/s to the shopping list
 - How to view, edit & clear shopping list
 - How to add a recipe to favourites (starred)
-5. FAQs 🙋🏽‍♂️
-6. Additional Resources 🧩
-7. Contributors & Support 💬
+5. Contributors & Support 💬

 ----------------------------------------------------

-## Software summary 👀
+## Software Description 👀

-Thrifty Cook is a grocery list generator which will assist you in meal planning & grocery shopping.
-You can find & choose the recipes you wish to cook in the upcoming days and Thrifty Cook will return the shopping list of ingredients you need to cook the meals you’ve selected.
-You can also add more frequently used recipes to favourites (“Starred Recipes”).
+Thrifty Cook is a grocery list generator which will assist your meal planning & grocery shopping.
+You can browse & select the recipes you wish to cook in the upcoming days and Thrifty Cook will return a shopping list of ingredients required to make the meals you’ve selected.
+You can save more frequently used recipes as favourites.

 ## Key Features ⭐

-- Search through 5000+ recipes
+- Browse 5000+ recipes
 - Select & view a recipe
-- Select a recipe and add it to your shopping list
+- Add / remove ingredients of the chosen recipe to your "Shopping Cart" list
-- Save your favourite recipes in starred recipes list
+- Save / remove your favourite recipes in "Starred Recipes" list

 ----------------------------------------------------

-## System Requirements ☝️
+## System Requirements 💯

-1. IDE such as Virtual Studio Code
+1. IDE such as Virtual Studio Code - [Download VS Code for Free](https://code.visualstudio.com/Download)
-2. Node.js package manager (npm)
+2. Node.js package manager (npm) - [Download Node.js for Free](https://nodejs.org/en/download)
-3. Expo (to render the mobile application)
+3. Expo (to render the mobile application) - [Download Expo for Free](https://docs.expo.dev/get-started/installation)

-(See point #6 "Additional Resources" for installation links & guides)

 ## Setup Guide 🐣